ubikorp/lacking.org/a-little-special/scripts/be-01-soft-velvety-fer.md

 As a telephone lineman, I strung the net that caught and held this struggling nation, but these days I’m in charge of taking it apart.

-I am the one who disconnects your landline, snuffing it out like a candle that’s burned almost all the way down.
+I am the one who disconnects your landline, snuffing it out like a candle that has burned almost all the way down.

 Celebrate your wireless future, heartless bastards.

+<a class="button big next" href="{% link a-little-special/index.md %}">A Little Special Home</a>